Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

 How to Cook Millet

 Millets are ancient grains that were eaten for thousands of years all over the globe before wheat and rice became popular after the Green Revolution.
 Millets are gluten-free, low glycemic index grains better known as bird feed—although they are only not that.
 They have much to offer in terms of health and nutrition to humans, as well.

-Recently millets have enjoyed a revival, especially the five millets which have been named "Siridhanya millets" by Dr Khadar Vali of India.
-These five millets are believed to be particularly healthy because of the unique way their high fibre content in these grains is interwoven with their carbohydrate, as well as their amazing nutrient profile.
-The five Siridhanya millets are:
+Recently millets have enjoyed a revival, especially the five millets, which have been named "Siridhanya millets" by Dr Khadar Vali of India.
+These five millets are believed to be particularly healthy because of the unique way the high fibre content in these grains is interwoven with their carbohydrate, as well as their amazing nutrient profile.

 - Foxtail millet

 - Little millet